fivetran/dbt_salesforce_source/README.md

   using_opportunity_history_mode_active_records: true  # false by default.
 Only use if you have history mode enabled.
   using_user_role_history_mode_active_records: true    # false by default.
 Only use if you have history mode enabled.
   using_user_history_mode_active_records: true         # false by default.
 Only use if you have history mode enabled.
+  using_contact_history_mode_active_records: true      # false by default.
+Only use if you have history mode enabled.
+  using_lead_history_mode_active_records: true         # false by default.
+Only use if you have history mode enabled.
+  using_task_history_mode_active_records: true         # false by default.
+Only use if you have history mode enabled.
+  using_event_history_mode_active_records: true        # false by default.
+Only use if you have history mode enabled.
+  using_product_2_history_mode_active_records: true    # false by default.
+Only use if you have history mode enabled.
+  using_order_history_mode_active_records: true        # false by default.
+Only use if you have history mode enabled.
+  using_opportunity_line_item_history_mode_active_records: true       # false by default.
+Only use if you have history mode enabled.
 ```

 ## (Optional) Step 4: Additional Configurations